Claus1/unigui-go/README.md

 func sharedAudios(user* User) Any{
 	table := Table("Audios",0, nil, []string{"Audio", "Duration,sec", "Stars"}, genRows())
 	tableBlock := Block("Table chart, Button("Press me", nil), table)
 	tableBlock.Icon = "insights"
 	return tableBlock
 }
 func main(){
 	//register shared blocks
 	ShareBlock(sharedAudios, "Audios")
 	...
 	//register screens
 	...
 }
 ```
-Block making function returns Any becuase it is possible to return a block combination, which has []Any type.
+Block making function returns Any because it is possible to return a block combination, which has []Any type.
 See example such combination in examples/Test blocks/shared_block.go

 If child elements are enumerated inside an array, the block will display them on a line, otherwise everyone will be displayed on a new own line(s).

 Using a shared block in some screen:
 ```
-scr :=  Screen(Seq(block, bottomBlock), user.SharedBlock("Audios"))	//user is always accesible in screen making function
+scr :=  Screen(Seq(block, bottomBlock), user.SharedBlock("Audios"))	//user is always accessible in a screen making function

 ```

 #### Events interception of shared blocks ####
 Interception handlers have the same in/out format as usual handlers.
 #### They overrides inner element handler call.
 If such method returns false the  inner element handler will be calld.
-For example above interception of select_mode changed event will be:
+For example above the interception of select_mode changed event will be:
 ```
 screen.Handle(elemName string, blockName string, handlerName string, func(v Any) Any{
     if v == "Based"{